 Pull out bills to pay and/or correspondence that will need your attention

 …at least 30 mins, but preferably an hour, before bedtime.
 This is very important.
 It not only sets a good example for the kids, but it’s oh-so-much-healthier for you.
 Nothing is worse than falling asleep on the couch and waking up at 2 in the morning with a stiff neck, the computer or DVD on/running, still needing to get ready or at head over to the bedroom, and having your sleep seriously interrupted.
 This may or may not be a common and frustrating situation at my house with a dearly-loved family member…

 You know: teeth, face, etc. But also take a moment to get your clothes out for tomorrow… It leaves you with one less decision to make in the wee hours of the day.

-- Enjoy some quiet time with your hubby or spend some time reading – I love to do this one in bed.
+This can be with your hubby or alone.
+Maybe spend some time reading – I love to do this one in bed.
 Most of the time, truth-be-told, I’ll fall asleep reading, but I usually have a bunch of good books on my nightstand, and they say that deep sleep helps to solidify learning in your brain, so just make sure that whatever you’re reading is “good for you!”

 So there you have it!
 Ten simple things you can start doing this evening to start making your tomorrows even better!

 They say it takes 3 weeks to make a habit – so let me challenge you to check back here in 3 weeks and leave me a comment…and let us know how it’s going for you 🙂 Here’s to better days ahead…